yohannescodes/UnHinge/README.md

 **UnHinge** is a bold, irreverent dating platform that lets users swipe based on **memes** instead of profile photos.
 Whether original or reposted, memes are the vibe-check tool that helps people connect through humor, relatability, and shared internet culture.

-Built with 💻 Xcode 26 (Developer Beta) · 🎯 Swift 5 · ❤️ SwiftUI · ☁️ Firebas
+Built with 💻 Xcode 26 (Developer Beta) · 🎯 Swift 5 · ❤️ SwiftUI · ☁️ Firebase

 ---